manasakudumu/portfolio-mkudumu/docs/assignments/assignment3.md

         - comments -= commentId

 ### Concept 4: Screen-reading
-- Purpose: Makes sure to use voice navigation and ensure that the apps content is not only screen reader accessible but also
+- **Purpose:** Makes sure to use voice navigation and ensure that the apps content is not only screen reader accessible but also
-- Operational Principle: Rather than implementing a separate reading mechanism, the app is structured with clear labels, logical flow, and summarized content to make it easier for screen readers to navigate and present information efficiently.
+- **Operational Principle**: Rather than implementing a separate reading mechanism, the app is structured with clear labels, logical flow, and summarized content to make it easier for screen readers to navigate and present information efficiently.
-- State:
+- **State:**
     - contentStructure: set Page
     - ariaRegions: contentStructure one-to-many set ARIA_Regions
     - summarizedContent: posts → one String